shivannis/xandr-docs-public/xandr-docs/articles/data-providers/data-usage-report-for-data-providers.md

 save to, be sure to use the file extension of the file format that you specified in your initial `POST`.

+> [!TIP]
-<b>Tip:</b> If an error occurs during
-download, the response header will include an HTTP error code and message.
+> If an error occurs during download, the response header will include an HTTP error code and message.
 Use `-i` or `-v` in your call to expose the response header.
+>

-`$ curl -b cookies -c cookies 'https://api.adnxs.com/report-download?id=c445bca183a3d338dc1c5b85a3d484f5' > /tmp/data_usage_analytics.csv `
+> `$ curl -b cookies -c cookies 'https://api.adnxs.com/report-download?id=c445bca183a3d338dc1c5b85a3d484f5' > /tmp/data_usage_analytics.csv `